Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 In the VLM architecture, the processor typically serves as a comprehensive component that includes:

-- Image Processor/Feature Extractor: Handles the image portion.
+- Image Processor/Feature Extractor: Handles the image part.

-This design allows the processor to simultaneously handle multimodal inputs (text and images).
+This design allows the processor to handle multimodal inputs (text and images) simultaneously.

-In LLMs, only text needs to be tokenized, but now we need to create a placeholder (image token) for image tokens within the text tokens so that the LLM Decoder can replace these placeholders with images at runtime.
+In LLM, only the text needs to be tokenized, but now we need to create a placeholder (image token) for the image tokens within the text tokens, so that the LLM Decoder can replace these placeholders with images at runtime.
 Therefore, we need to define a special component that accepts the user's text prompt and images, preprocesses the images (resizing, etc.), and creates text tokens with image tokens.

 Note

 The tokenizer of the Gemma model does not prepare special tokens for images, but PaliGemma can handle multimodal autoregressive generation while also performing object segmentation and detection tasks.
-The key point is that it expands the vocab (vocabulary).
+The key point is that it extends the vocab.
 In the code below, 1024 loc tokens for detection and 108 seg tokens for segmentation are added:

 EXTRA_TOKENS = [